sgao24/sgao24.github.io/about.md

 Let me start with an introduction of myself.

 I'm a medical student from China but also highly motivated in computer programming.
-I am familier with `HTML` , `Javascript` , `CSS` , `PHP` and `Python`.
+I am familiar with `HTML` , `JavaScript` , `CSS` , `PHP` and `Python`.
 Beside that, I am also a huge fan of **Cognitive Science** and **Neurobiology**.

 What makes me really different from most medical students is that ***I'm trying to use computer programming to hack into our brain***, especially the part of the brain that involves in the **learning process**.

 It occurred to me when I was still in my first or second year of medical school.
-The sheer volume of material I needed to remember overwhelmed me, and it became worse when it comes to final exams.
+The sheer volume of material I needed to remember overwhelmed me, and it became worse when it came to final exams.

 So, I started combing through piles of literature for help.
 I began to notice some keywords like **Spaced Reptition**, **Active Recall**, **Testing Effect** etc. These are actually terminology borrowed from *Psychology*, and have been involved in scientific research for quite a long time.
 However, it wasn't until recently that these findings began stepping into our daily life.